hurricane-response/florence-api/README.md

 * We serve JSON data here, open and fresh
 * viasocket notifies our api when changes have been made to the source data in Google sheets.
 The api then does a full refresh of the data from the Google sheet.will post to us when an update is posted to the google spreadsheet
 * An ad-hoc import can be triggered with `rails google:import`
+* You can load Amazon Products by seeding your database: `rails db:seed` (or doing a full import `rails amazon:import`)

 API
 ----